 How do you invest also depends on your domicile, tax status and the country you wish to invest in.
 An institutional investor from USA is subject to a different tax environment than an institutional investor in India.
 Individual investors are subject to different set of taxation rules.

 You should be asking yourself what is the most appropriate form of the legal ownership of the assets you have shortlisted.
-What can be the most tax-efficient legal structure and are your interests aligned with the counterparty'[s?
+What can be the most tax-efficient legal structure and are your interests aligned with the counterparty's for structuring real estate deals?

 How much do I invest?